Dundee North End F.C.

 Dundee North End Football Club are a Scottish junior football club based in the city of Dundee.
 Formed in 1895 and nicknamed the Dokens, they play their home games at North End Park which has room for around 2,000 spectators and is within the vicinity of the grounds of both Dundee and Dundee United.
-Their strip (uniform) colours are maroon and white.
+Their strip (uniform) colours are maroon home kit and light blue away kit.

-The team have been managed since October 2022 by Former Cardiff City player Kevin McNaughton amd Former Dundee United player Lewis Toshney.
+The team have been managed since October 2022 by former Cardiff City player Kevin McNaughton and former Dundee and Dundee United player Lewis Toshney.
+Under McNaughton and Toshney, North End won the Quest Engineering Cup in 2023.
+Going one further the following season, McNaughton and Toshney led the Dokens to the 2023–24 Midlands League title.
+The title win qualified North End for the 2024–25 Scottish Cup, and led the club in its first ever Scottish Cup campaign to the third round before being defeated in a close-fought match against Scottish Championship side Airdrieonians at a sold-out North End Park.

-Dundee North End are one of the better junior teams in the Tayside league, but have found it tougher in the East Region, of which they, along with all Tayside clubs, became a part in 2002.